openstack/kolla/doc/multinode.rst

     DOCKER_OPTS="--insecure-registry 192.168.1.100:5000"

 If Ubuntu is using systemd, additional settings needs to be configured.
-Copy docker's systemd unit file to ``/etc/systemd/system/`` directory:
+Copy Docker's systemd unit file to ``/etc/systemd/system/`` directory:

 ::